 My name is Rebecca Stuart, I am a clinical psychologist.
-I work with people who are experiencing all kinds of internal emotional struggles.
+I work with people who are experiencing all kinds of difficulties.

 Qualifications & Training: